 When looking at a map of the bus network (see PDF) it seems like you can reach pretty much anywhere on the island.
 Nice!
-Although there are four different bus companies, which is confusing, at least the network seemed pretty good.
+There are four different bus companies, which is a bit confusing, but at least the network seemed pretty good.

-Only a few sightseeing spots are actually reachable by bus.
-These include some towns and the hiking trail at the peninsula of São Lourenço.
-But most of the interesting sites are far away from any public transportation, or a bus goes there only once or twice a day.
+Upon closer inspection, you’ll find only a few sightseeing spots are actually reachable by bus (such as the peninsula of São Lourenço).
+Most of the interesting sites are far away from any bus line, or buses go there only once or twice a day.

-I tried getting around by bus, but quickly gave up in frustration.
-I realized that renting a car in Madeira is simply the best way to see the island.
+I quickly gave up trying to get around by bus.
+Despite my trepidation, I realized that renting a car in Madeira is simply the best way to see the island.

 Driving conditions on Madeira

-Madeira is a volcanic island with very little flat land.
-Just take a look at a relief map and you’ll see it’s just one big festival of peaks and valleys.
+Firstly, Madeira is a volcanic island with very little flat land.
+Just take a look at a relief map and you’ll see it’s just one giant festival of peaks and valleys.
 Even the capital is built on hillsides with many sharp elevation changes.

-Given this terrain, I was actually positively surprised by the good driving conditions on Madeira.
+Given this terrain, I was actually positively surprised by how easy many of the roads are.

-Firstly, around the capital Funchal there are two-lane motorways, which let you easily get around the urbanized areas.
+The driving conditions are easiest around the capital, thanks to two-lane motorways, which let you easily get around the urbanized areas.

 Elsewhere I had expected only twisty mountain roads, but in fact, there is an extraordinary number of tunnels all around the island.
 These tunnels (usually single lane both ways) serve as Madeira’s main traffic arteries.
 Getting from A to B often involves just going through a long series of tunnels, punctuated by small roundabouts that connect to the local destinations.

 The old coastal roads around the island (from before all the new tunnels were made) are not used as much anymore, but they’re still there for you to drive.
 They’re scenic they are also narrow and beside steep cliffs.
-These specific roads are actually perfect road trip material, though they are also not required if you just want to get to specific towns or points of interest.
+These specific roads are perfect road trip material, but they are also not required if you just want to get to a specific destination.

 If you’ve driven mountain roads anywhere else in Europe, you’ll roughly know what to expect.
-If you are not an experienced driver, you can choose to avoid some of the crazy old rural roads and stick to the main roads, which are not nearly as challenging.
+If you are a less experienced driver, you can choose to avoid some of the crazy old roads and stick to the much easier main ones.

 Renting a car on Madeira